WaliMuhammadAhmad/GithubExtractor/method2test/README.md

    - Export the JSON files.
    - Logs processes and handles errors.
    - Counts files to ensure data consistency.
-   - Pushes processed data to a Hugging Face repository.
+   - Pushes processed data to a huggingface repository.

 ### Prep4Llama
 This is a sub-dir which contains notebook for preparing the dataset acording to Llama models input format.
 The original dataset are courps in this format: